m-trigo/dtc/README.md

 ####To Hit Score

 Determines the chance that a character’s attack upon another will be successful.
+Calculated as:

-Calculated as: To Hit Score = (Offense Score - Enemy’s Defense Score)/5.
+To Hit Score = (Offense Score - Enemy’s Defense Score) / 5,

-Negative values are rounded up to 0.
+where negative values are rounded up to 0.

 ####Action Cost